-&lt;sup>6The debate concerning the State's objective in the presence of an informal sector (where a norm is partially or totally violated) is quite complex.
-It might seem natural to assume that the State's objective is to maximize formal production and disincentive informal production (see for instance Mejia and Posada [2011] for a positive analysis using this assumption).
-However, it can also be realistic to think about a less paternalistic State that simply maximizes the representative household's utility.
+5The debate concerning the State's objective in the presence of an informal sector (where a norm is partially or totally violated) is quite complex.
+It might seem natural to assume that the State's objective is to maximise formal production and disincentive informal production (see for instance Mejia and Posada [2011] for a positive analysis using this assumption).
+However, it can also be realistic to think about a less paternalistic State that simply maximises the representative household's utility.
 For instance, this assumption may reflect a democratic political system in which the government has been elected in function of the majority's preferences in terms of enforcement.

-&lt;sup>7In this sense this is not a pure public good as it is possible to exclude users.
+6In this sense this is not a pure public good as it is possible to exclude users.

-&lt;sup>8Another difference is that their model is intensive and extensive while we focus on an intensive approach.
+7Another difference is that their model is intensive and extensive while we focus on an intensive approach.

-parameters that determine the size of the informal sector.
-We particularly point out the link between the size of the informal sector and the shadow cost of public funds.
-This theoretical result is in line with the empirical evidence presented in Auriol and Walters (2006).
+is in line with the empirical evidence presented in Auriol and Walters (2006).
 Indeed, we show that the greater are these distortions, the larger is the size of the informal sector.
 This result is also consistent with Adaman and Mumcu's (2010) findings.
 In a global game framework, they show that inefficiencies and the low level of trustworthiness of the public sector induces an equilibrium with high levels of informality (see also Torgler and Schneider [2009] for empirical evidence).
-In spite of the fact that the State cannot observe the level of informal production, it is optimal to spend all the budget in public goods and nothing in enforcement activities as long as there is no shadow cost of public funds.
-Roughly speaking, our model reveals that the shadow cost of public funds constitutes the rationale for spending in enforcement activities.
-Using the calibration results we show that when the State cannot observe informal activities, it has to spend more in public goods and enforcement to obtain the same size of the formal sector.
-More precisely, our calibration results reveal that higher values of the shadow cost of public funds call for more stick (more enforcement) and less carrot (public goods).
+Despite the fact that the State cannot observe the level of informal production, it is optimal to spend all the budget in public goods and nothing in enforcement activities as long as there is no shadow cost of public funds.
+In other words, our model reveals that the shadow cost of public funds constitutes the rationale for spending in enforcement activities.